rodrigograca31/blog/content/posts/how-to-stay-secure-as-a-developer/index.md

 Pro TIP: Keep your high-value passwords out of the password manager.
 Even a password manager might be compromised/hacked, we never know.

+Going back to the Twitter hack seems the attacker found clear text credentials on slack... 🤦🏻‍♂️ This is a great example of why you should use a password manager.

 ### Use long passwords

 Yes long passwords, because Math!